johnny1a679/EasyEG/README.md

 ![Attaching Main Clamp](docs/manual/clamp_attachment_2.png)

 The side rails are added by screwing them (M4 Screw) through the spacer to the main clamp.
-At the front of each side rail a head plate is attached the same way as to the center rails.
+At the front of each side rail, a head plate is attached the same way as to the center rails.
 Using the normal clamps, further electrodes can be attached to the side rails, in the same way as the main clamps to the center rails before.

 ![Attaching Side Rails](docs/manual/side_rail_attachment.png)

-Following this steps, all needed electrodes and all short and long side rails can be attached.
+Following these steps, all needed electrodes and all short and long side rails can be attached.

 ![Full Rail Assembly](docs/manual/final_assembling.png)

-After adding the BCI and battery pack (again the same way as the other clamps), all is left to do is wiring.
+After adding the BCI and battery pack (again the same way as the other clamps), all is left to do is the wiring.

 ### Your EasyEG Is Ready To Use!
 ![Fully Assembled EasyEG](docs/manual/easyeg_views.png)